deblaschke/travel-slideshows/README.md

 (next slide), and escape (pause/play) keys can be used in lieu of the control buttons.

+A rudimentary search capability was added on May 17, 2025.
+With it, you can search for slides by subject (search text) and/or state.
+An exclamation mark (!) as the first character in the search text indicates negation, i.e. matches all subjects NOT containing the search text.

 The slideshows have been tested on the following browsers:
    - Firefox on Windows and macOS
    - Chrome on Windows, macOS and Android (NOTE: Not responsive on mobile devices)